 Storage: the noodles will get a little soggy if you store them overnight in the broth so plan accordingly!
 If you are serving less than 4 people I might recommend cooking the noodles in batches right before you are going to eat.

-Pork Belly Substitutions: If someone in your group doesn't want pork belly they could easily eat the soup with just an egg or you could use chicken, pan fried tofu, etc.
+Pork Belly Substitutions: If someone in your group doesn't want pork belly they could easily eat the soup with just an egg or you could use chicken, crispy baked tofu, etc.

 Make Ahead: feel free to make the pork belly ahead of time and the wrap in plastic wrap and store in the fridge.
 Then slice and sear in a cast iron skillet on the stove top until warmed through.